internetstandards/Internet.nl/documentation/Docker-deployment.md

     BASIC_AUTH_RAW='example_user:$apr1$trHqgfkY$tIpKCOuSHLfYa20HVzyaX.'

-Both variables can be used at the same time.
+Both variables can be used at the same time, however, **do not list a user in both variables**.

 ### IP allow/deny lists